MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-configure-auto-train.md

 ### Select your machine learning task type

-Before you can submit your automated machine learning job, determine the kind of machine learning problem that you want to solve.
+Before you can submit your Automated ML job, determine the kind of machine learning problem that you want to solve.
 This problem determines which function your job uses and what model algorithms it applies.

-AutoML supports different task types:
+Automated ML supports different task types:

 - Tabular data based tasks